Bearbobs/Blog/content/blog/new-beginnings/index.md

 - console.log("Hello World")
 - print("Hello World")

-Hello, This is Anuj, another Software Engineer.
+Hello, This is Anuj,a 21 year old who is working as a Software Engineer.
 I started this blog to document my experiences in Engineering Solutions, which will be used in the real world, and majorly to improve my writing skills.